brownman/better-sqlite3/STEPS/demo/README.md

 ## question:

 - Q: Does our project has better-sqlite3 package with dbstat enabled?
-- A: In this demo the answer is yes
+- A: In this demo the answer is yes. you can copy `index.js` to your project's root directory and run it there for indication.

 ## install